tareqimbasher/NetPad/docs/technical-docs/Solution-Structure.md

 > 3. Smaller installer and takes up less disk space when installed.
 >
 > Note that **only** the shell is native; it still loads a web-based user interface within it.

-#### App Startup Overview

-The following happens when a user starts the Tauri version of NetPad:

-1. The Rust app starts first and opens the main NetPad window.
-2. It then starts the .NET app and passes it the `--tauri` argument.
-This tells the .NET app that the Tauri shell is in use.
-3. The window that was opened waits for the .NET app to finish starting and become available.
-4. When the .NET app starts, the window loads the JS app by navigating to the proper URL hosted by the .NET app.

 ### Apps/`NetPad.Apps.ScriptHost`